asynts/pico-os/Docs/Debug/0016_open-issues.md

     I need more sophisticated debugging tools to be able to deal with the whole multi-core ordeal.

 -   I should verify that my `memmove` implementations are working correctly.

+-   I need to implement a proper malloc.